 Another body of evidence concerning the druids can be found in the mythology of Wales, Ireland and Brittany and in the hagiographies of some early Celtic saints but even here allusions are scant with just a few Irish myths containing references to druids and even less in the myths of Wales and Brittany.
 These ‘early’ accounts were set down during the Medieval period but likely derive from much earlier oral traditions and it is, of course, possible, that many other tales were lost to history before anyone thought to transcribe them for posterity.
 However, we should remember that these Medieval sources were set down by Christian monks and thus predominantly portray druids as seers and wizards, never as priests.

 One of the unique legends associated with the druids of Brittany comes from the writings of Strabo referencing the work of Poseidonius of Rhodes, a man who had actually spent some time amongst the Celts in the early part of the 1st century BC.
 Strabo tells of a community of women who were devotees of a secret cult of Dionysus.
-These women lived on a small island not far from the mouth of the river Loire and upon which no man was permitted to set foot upon.
+These women lived on a small island not far from the mouth of the river Loire and upon which no man was permitted to set foot.
 Once a year, it was the custom of these women to un-roof their temple and re-roof it again on the same day before sunset.
 Each woman brought her load to help add to the new roof but if any of them allowed their burden to fall to the ground during the ceremony she was instantly torn to pieces by her companions who bore her remains around the site in great frenzy.
 Strabo notes wryly that someone always jostled the woman who was to suffer this fate.

 Strabo writes that the women were ‘possessed by Dionysus’ which probably means that they worshipped an unidentified Celtic deity with many of the same attributes as the Roman deity Bacchus; god of wine and fertility.
-Although he does not equate them with the druids, it is most likely that they were; they were said to be the guardians of the oracle of a Celtic god and only druids could perform such a role.
-It is worth noting that roofed temples were almost unheard of amongst the Celts before Roman influence dominated and some have suggested that the temple of these women might have been within a dolmen or circle of standing stones.
+Although he does not equate them with the druids, it is most likely that they were; they were said to be guardians of the oracle of a Celtic god and only druids could perform such a role.
+It is worth noting that roofed temples were rare amongst the Celts before Roman influence dominated and some have suggested that the temple of these women might have been within a dolmen or circle of standing stones.

 The Roman geographer Pomponius Mela, writing around 43AD, talks of another island off the west coast of Brittany; the Île de Sein.
 This island was described as the dwelling place of a group of nine female virgins known as the Gallicenae.
 These virgins were said to be Celtic priestesses who worshipped a god of prophecy whose shrine they guarded on this windswept island buffeted by the Atlantic Ocean.
-Many magical powers were attributed to these women; their voices charmed nature so that they could dominate the elements, conjuring great storms; exciting or calming the winds and waves according to their whims.
+Many magical powers were attributed to these women; their voices charmed nature so that they could dominate the elements, conjuring great storms; exciting or calming the winds according to their whims.
 They were said to be able to shape-shift into animals and to possess the ability to cure even the most impossible of diseases.
 The Gallicenae were also held to be most powerful seers but would only share the secrets of the future with those pilgrims who made the dangerous journey to consult them personally.

 These ladies of the island do not appear in any other ancient accounts nor were they recounted by Pliny who based much of his work on that of Mela.
 We should therefore be a little cautious before assuming that these priestesses were obviously druids.
 They might have been but they could just as easily have been a fanciful geographical transposition of a cult of Apollo, the Greco-Roman god of prophecy and healing; an oracular god closely associated with the nine muses who also spoke only through chaste women.
 It is interesting to note that these priestesses possessed the very same attributes that were later given to Brittany’s fairies, who were often described as the damned spirits of Celtic princesses who had been cursed for refusing to accept Christianity.

-The Gallicenae appear in several Breton tales and in some versions of the legend of Ker-Is; a sunken lost city which is traditionally purported to lie between the Breton mainland and the Île de Sein.
+The Gallicenae appear in several Breton tales and in some versions of the legend of Ker-Is; a sunken city which is traditionally purported to lie between the Breton mainland and the Île de Sein.
 In these tales, the pagan Princess Dahud visits the nine priestesses on the Île de Sein to ask them to raise the towers of her city and to build a massive dyke in order to better protect the city from the ocean.
 Some stories say that the Gallicenae sent the korrigans to construct the city’s formidable protective walls, while others add that the korrigans were also despatched to tempt the city’s Christians away from their faith.

 Unfortunately, it is impossible to date this seeming conflation of two traditions concerning magical beings as the song we know today was first collected from the oral tradition and set down as recently as 1844.
 However, it has been argued that the song is of great antiquity, possibly containing fragments from as early as the 5th century although others suggest the 15th century.
 Those who argue for the earlier date see strong traces of druidic teaching in these verses.
 Caesar tells us that the druids were public instructors and taught the doctrines of natural and moral philosophy to the young and the song contains many of the general characteristics one might expect of druidic doctrines on divinity, metaphysics, history, geography and cosmogony; delivered in the enigmatic and obscure phrasing ascribed to them by the Greek writer Diogenes Laërtius.